green-code-initiative/ecoCode/README.md

 To better understand AST structure, you can use the [AST Explorer](https://astexplorer.net/).

-### ecoCode rules specification repository
+### creedengo rules specification repository

-This project contains the specifications of all ecoCode rules, for all languages.
+This project contains the specifications of all creedengo rules, for all languages.

 #### Structure